 I need help finding a child care provider.
 Who can I contact?

-HRDC helps you find the quality child care that best fits your needs.
+HRDC has a free service that helps you find quality child care that best fits your needs.
 Click here to go to our Child Care Referral Page.

 Are there restrictions on where I take my child for care?

 Children on the Best Beginnings Scholarship must attend a licensed child care center, registered group or family child care home, or certified Family/Friend/Neighbor (FFN) formerly known as legally certified child care provider.

 I’m not sure if the child care provider I’ve selected qualifies for the program.
 Who can I ask?

 Contact one of our Case Managers or our Child Care Referral Specialist by calling (406) 247-4700.

 Call (406) 247-4700 (Billings) / (406) 665-2523 (Hardin) or Email: firstname.lastname@example.org